mjz-smu/codelab_instructions/README.md

 Now you can browse through a working dashboard to get an idea how you might configure your dashboard using PKE.

+## Cleanup

+*   Deployment files in Cloud Storage
+*

 ## Congratulations!

+You have completed the PerfKitBenchmarker code lab!

+### What you covered

 You installed PerfKit Benchmarker, and ran benchmark tests in the cloud.

+You learned about PKB command-line flags, and a few different network benchmarks.

 You learned how to build an end-to-end workflow for running benchmarks, gathering data, and visualizing performance trends.